-The weather in Karijini National Park is influenced by the local steppe climate or in other words: Mostly desert climate.
-It can get very hot, and there are a few months with lots of rain, which might spoil your adventure.
+The weather in Karijini National Park is influenced by the local steppe climate or, in other words: Mostly desert climate.
+It can get boiling hot, and there are a few months with lots of rain, which might spoil your adventure.
+Precipitation doesn't occur often, but if it rains, it pours.
 Check out our detailed monthly guide to find out more:

-September temps are still bearable around 30°C. It’s a fantastic month to visit the mindblowing National Park but come before the spring break.
+In September, temps are still bearable around 30°C. It's a fantastic month to visit the mindblowing National Park but come before the spring break.
 Swim through the chilly waterholes.
 You won't believe how cold these waterholes in the gorges are.
-Increasing day temps in October and November which makes hiking in Karijini strenuous during the day.
+Increasing day temps in October and November, which makes hiking in Karijini strenuous during the day.
 Start early morning to avoid the midday heat.
 Carry plenty of water.

-Summer is not a good season for Karijini.
+Summer isn't got a good season for Karijini.
 Cyclones, heavy rainfall, and thunderstorms can happen during the rainy season from December to the end of March.
 Precipitation occurs on average just on 32 days in the entire year but the majority during summer.
-If it starts raining, you can’t enter any of these gorges.
+If it starts raining, you can't enter any of these gorges.
 Road closures may happen.
 You always have to monitor the forecast.
 Flash floods can occur, and the water is muddy.
-It is oven-hot; frequently topping 40°C. Even the information centre is closed from mid-December to late February.
+It is oven-hot, frequently topping 40°C. Even the information centre is closed from mid-December to late February.

 Rain and thunderstorms can occur until the end of March.
-April is still hot on average more than 30°C on daytime.
+April is still hot, on average more than 30°C during the day.
 The gorges might be inaccessible until mid-April if there was too much precipitation before.
 May and June are great months for Karijini.
-There are huge waterholes where you have to wade and to swim through.
+There are huge waterholes where you have to wade and swim through.
 The water is freezing cold.
 It’s even more fun for the adventurous to climb to the different gorges, especially the well-known Weano Gorge.
-Pleasant temps are ranging from 22°C to 26°C at daytime.
-Night temps are cool but above 10°C on average.
+Pleasant day temps are ranging from 22°C to 26°C. Night temps are cool but above 10°C on average.

 June is a perfect month to explore Karijini with its waterholes.
-In the winter months of June and July days are warm and clear with average daily temps of 22°C while night temps drop below 10°C. The existing waterholes are freezing cold.
+In the winter months of June and July days are warm and clear with average daily temps of 22°C while night temps drop below 10°C. The existing waterholes are freezing.
 Hypothermia can happen; so be careful.
-You need a warm sleeping bag for camping; 0°C can occur during the night.
-There is a significant difference in the temperature at day and night during winter.
-It’s pleasant for hiking due to the low humidity.
+You need a warm sleeping bag for camping; 0°C are possible during the night.
+There is a significant difference in the day and night temperatures during winter.
+It’s pleasant for hiking because of the low humidity.